manas1803/SolidPrinciplesJS/README.md

 1. We will end up testing the whole functionality again since we introduced new code in already existing feature
 2. This in turn can end up being a costly process for the organization
-3. Since our class or method might end up doing multiple this, this also breaks our Single Responsibility Principle
+3. Since our class or method might end up doing multiple things, this also breaks our Single Responsibility Principle
 4. With addition of new code, the maintainence overhead for the classes increases.

-To get rid of the above issues we go with Open Closed Principle approach What we do is basically create an abstract class for `bankAccount` and then make the `withdraw()` and `deposit()` method as abstract.
-Now once that is done, we can create as many classes as we want based on `type of account` and then simply extend this abstract class
+To get rid of the above issues we use the **Open Closed Principle**
+1. We create an abstract class for `bankAccount` and then make the `withdraw()` and `deposit()` method as abstract.
+2. We then consume this abstract class for our respective bank accounts.
+3. Accordingly we also change the calculation for `deposit` and `withdraw` directly for the account type classes

 ```ts
 abstract class BankAccount {